OCHA-DAP/hdx-python-scraper/docs/main.md

           "#activity+cbpf+project+insecurity+pct": "get_numeric_if_possible(#activity+cbpf+project+insecurity+pct)"
           "#population+education": "get_numeric_if_possible(#population+education)"

-The field adm_vals allows overriding the country iso 3 codes and admin 1 pcodes for the specific configurable scraper:
+The field `adm_vals` allows overriding the country iso 3 codes and admin 1 pcodes for the specific configurable scraper so that only those specified in `adm_vals` are used:

       gam:
         source: "UNICEF"